 Up to 18 driver assistance technologies are available on the ë-Berlingo.
 These include keyless entry and start; a colour head-up display; reversing camera with top rear vision; intelligent beam headlights; cruise control with speed limiter and park assist.
 Further safety measures include active safety brake, lane departure and driver attention warnings, hill start and descent assist, traffic sign recognition and blind spot monitoring.

-Update 17.05.21: Citroën is now taking orders for the ë-Berlingo in advance of its on-the-road launch later this year.
+Update 03.11.21: The ë-Berlingo has finally hit dealership forecourts here in the UK.
+Orders started earlier this year, but deliveries will now finally begin.
 The headline is that both trim levels are priced below £35,000 and therefore qualify for the government’s plug-in car grant.
 The ‘Feel’ trim level is available in both standard wheelbase for £29,575 and long wheelbase for £31,575.
 The higher spec Flair XTR version is available in standard wheelbase and costs £32,280.